partisan=prejudiced

 someone who seemed to feel the same

 Your definition stinks, unfortunately.
 Most people's partisanship is very reasonable because they only care about their "team" winning or the candidate they hate losing.
 It would only be unreasonable if they actually held principles they were violating in their support for a party.
-For most partisan people, the party or its simple existence as a viable alternative to their opposition is the principle.
+For most partisan people, the party or its simple existence as a viable alternative to their opposition is the principle.0 -

 you mean like there being gay republicans when that party is so anti-gay?

-there are principles in politics???? ahhhhahahahahahahaha
+there are principles in politics???? ahhhhahahahahahahahastandin above the crowd

 he had a voice that was strong and loud and